|SCIENTIFIC DISCIPLINARY SECTOR||L-LIN/12|

 By the end of the course, the students should also:

 The students’ attendance of laboratory 2 must have been approved before they are admitted to laboratory 3.

-The lessons will be held online and regularly recorded, so as to be accessible to the students at any time.
-The main teaching methodology will however remain a laboratorial one, in which the students will have to actively contribute to the development of the lessons.
+The lessons will be IN ATTENDANCE.
+The main teaching methodology will be a laboratorial one, in which the students will have to actively contribute to the development of the lessons.
 Slides, video and audio materials and any other teaching tools that may be needed for practice, exemplification and simulation will be used.

 The students who take part in the laboratory will be divided into two groups, each of which will do a 32-hour course.
 Both groups will attend a B1+/B2 level laboratory, as a preparation for the Prova di Idoneità, which is set at the B2 level of the common European framework of reference for languages, and may already be taken at the end of the year.
 Activities and discussions are aimed at enhancing the students' language skills, in order to provide them with a solid and concrete basis on which to build their teaching activity.
 All skills, from listening to writing, to reading to speaking will be analysed and practiced, without neglecting transversal competences of grammar, vocabulary and pronunciation.
 Occasionally, elements of language teaching methodology will also be introduced, in a content and language integration modality, with particular reference to the primary and nursery school learning environments.
 The students will have to show active participation in the laboratory in order to obtain final approval.
 For this reason, continuous assessment of their learning process is provided for (see below).

 A. Capel and W. Sharp: Objective First.
 Cambridge, CUP.
 Fourth Edition.

 Students must have their own copy of the Student's Book with them from the first lesson.

 They will be given extra readings and teaching materials during the lessons.